What characterizes life?

 in accordance with definitions proposed in files on physics..

-in mass/space in step 4 →3.
-(Mass numbers become an underlying level in relation to
+in step 4 →3.
+(Mass numbers become an underlying level

-is assumed with the model here, guiding the building
+that is assumed with the model here, guiding the building

 of molecules and organs on superposed levels could be imagined

 Chemical processes could be apprehended as efforts of a fragmented